-When I first came to Uganda in 1994, I travelled by train from Mombasa.
+When I first went to Uganda in 1994, I travelled by train from Mombasa.
 A beautiful journey travelled at a snail’s pace in some ancient but well kept carriages and with silver service for meals and attendants who made up beds for passengers.
-The journey took for ever and included an unscheduled stop in Jinga because of a derailment closer to Kampala.
-The train waited 6 hours in Jinga!
+The journey took for ever and included an unscheduled stop in Jinga because of a freight train derailment closer to Kampala.
+Our train waited 6 hours in Jinga!

 Kampala is a city of many hills and it seemed to me, on that first day that I saw it, to have a religious building on the top of each one.

 I travelled down in a car from Kampala to Kisoro, a long journey, really long.
-Half way through the last leg of the journey I caught a glimpse of Mt.
+Half way through the last leg of the journey, travelling over dirt roads, I caught a glimpse of Mt.
 Muhabura.
 It was the dry season and the dust in the air meant that I did not see it again until leaving Kisoro when I travelled back over the same road to Kabale.